Austin skyline

 What is it?
 Standing 14 feet taller than the U.S. capitol building in Washington, D.C., this Renaissance revival landmark is impossible to miss.

 Why go?
 You’ll confirm that everything is bigger in Texas.
 Wander around on the immaculate terrazzo floors and gaze at the star-crested rotunda.
-Or, if you're after a deeper understanding of the place, join one of the many official tours of the building, from a basic half-hour introduction to specialized theme tours such as Heroes of the Texas Revolution or Women in Texas History.>
+Or, if you're after a deeper understanding of the place, join one of the many official tours of the building, from a basic half-hour introduction to themed tours about heroes of the Texas Revolution and women in Texas history.

 • Attractions